Pam Nishikawa and Winnie Rafael invite both non-drummers and experienced drummers to our drum circle!

 What can you expect at our circles?

-A brief overview is given - how to sit, hold the drum, hand positions, and how to play in the circle.
+A 10-min. intro is given - how to sit, hold the drum, hand positions, and how to play in the circle.
 We start with some stretching, then do a simple grounding exercise to get us all "in our bodies."
-We then play a simple rhythm for a bit to get attuned to each other.
+A simple rhythm is played to attune our energies.
 This also gives us a chance to warm up and play a little faster - then we'll see where we go from there!
 We'll create our own rhythms, and play some W. African and Middle Eastern rhythms too.
 Bring a rhythm you know and like to the circle - it's about seeing what we can do in the moment.

-Some drums of varying sizes and tones are provided (djembes, doumbeks, Tibetan bowls, bass drums) as well as percussion toys such as shakers, clave, bells, and tambourines.
+Some drums of varying sizes and tones are provided (djembes, doumbeks, Tibetan bowls, bass drums) as well as percussion instruments such as shakers, clave, balafon, bells, and tambourines.